ssanskriti-25/Face_Recognition_Project/README.md

 # Face_Recognition_Project
 This project can detect the live faces of the students and mark their attendance in the csv file.
-This project will detect the live faces through the webcam by searching the face in the 'ImageAttendance' folder and after detecting the face it will create the new csv file for that day in case if not present and write the name , current time and the current date of the detected person in the file.
+This project will detect the live faces through the webcam by searching the face in the 'Images' folder and after detecting the face it will create the new csv file for that day in case if not present and write the name , current time and the current date of the detected person in the file.

 # Steps to Run the Project
 1.Install python-3.10.4 (64 bit) or above from 'https://www.python.org/downloads/' and add the PATH to your user and System Variables under Environment variables.